Chemical Property Prediction Under Experimental Biases: Experiments

-We use the PyTorch Geometric Library~\cite{Fey/Lenssen/2019} to implement the GNN models that both of our approaches are based on.
-Each atom is encoded as a 32-dimensional vector depending on the atom type.
+We used the PyTorch Geometric library~\cite{Fey/Lenssen/2019} to implement the GNN models.
+In QM9 and ZINC, each atom is encoded as a 13 and 28-dimensional vector (one hot), respectively, depending on the atom type.
+In ESOL and FreeSolv, we followed the settings in MoleculeNet~\mbox{\cite{wu2018moleculenet}}, where each atom is encode as a 9-dimensional vector.
 The message passing function $m_t$ depends on edge types and is 32-dimensional.
 The update function $u_t$ is a gated recurrent unit with 32 internal dimensions.
 The readout function $r$ is a sequence-to-sequence layer followed by two linear layers with 32 internal dimensions.